Yan-Oliveira/doc-fao/content/system-configuration-history/admin/administration/system-configuration.rst

 Additionally, older deployments (every one before current state) can be restored with a simple click.
 By restoring a deployment, all settings will be reverted to the value they had at the time of the deployment in question.

 Finally, deployments can be exported with click on the export button.
 User will be presented with a download of a YML file that contains changed settings.
-This YML file can be later restored via *Import & Export* screen in the system configuration screen.
+This YML file can be later restored via *Import & Export* screen in the system configuration.

 .. note::